Learn About Analgesic Nephropathy

 What are the causes of Analgesic Nephropathy?

 Analgesic nephropathy involves damage within the internal structures of the kidney.
-It is caused by long-term use of analgesics (pain medicines), especially over-the-counter (OTC) medicines that contain phenacetin or acetaminophen, and nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen.
+It is caused by long-term use of analgesics (pain medicines), especially over-the-counter (OTC) medicines that contain phenacetin or acetaminophen, and nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen.

-This condition frequently occurs as a result of self-medicating, often for some type of chronic pain.
+This condition frequently occurs as a result of self-medicating, often for some type of chronic pain such as headache or arthritis.

 Risk factors include: